fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Drosophila
 - Biologist
 ---
 Hello!
-I'm Fumi, a Computational Biology Major at Harvey Mudd College, originally from Tokyo, currently engaged in molecular genetics research.
+I'm **Fumi**, a **Computational Biology** Major at **Harvey Mudd College**, originally from Tokyo, currently engaged in molecular genetics research.
 Since 2018, I've been honored with full-ride scholarships from the <a href ="https://www.yanaitadashi-foundation.or.jp/en/">Tadashi Yanai Foundation</a> and the <a href="https://masason-foundation.org/en/">Masason Foundation</a>.

-Fueled by a passion for **molecular genetics** and **physiology**, my goal is to contribute to **human health** advancements.
+Fueled by a **passion for molecular genetics and physiology, my goal is to contribute to **human health advancements**.
 My academic journey includes projects in:

 - Neuroscience in *C. elegans* at <a href="https://www.scripps.edu/faculty/srinivasan/">Scripps Research</a>, constructing plasmid rescue and CRISPR of nematodes (<a href="https://www.srinivasanlab.org">Srinivasan Lab</a>).r
 - Molecular genetics in *D, melanogaster* and *Trypanosoma brucei* at <a href="https://www.hmc.edu">Harvey Mudd College</a>, molecular cloning in flies and parasites (<a href="https://www.hmc.edu/biology/faculty-staff/hur/">Hur Lab</a> & <a href="https://sites.google.com/a/g.hmc.edu/schulzlab/">Schulz Lab</a>).